 Siberut Island, Mentawai, Indonesia.
 Aman Masit Dere, is a medicine man or Sikerei of the indigenous tribal community that inhabit the inland jungles and mountains of the Mentawai islands west of Sumatra, Indonesia.
 His leathery skin is covered in tattoos and his lean muscular physique is emblematic of an uncompromising jungle life.
 Until now he has managed to reject modern influence and instead continues to capitalize on an in-depth knowledge of the jungles foods, medicines and building resources.

-Mentawai tribesman and Sikerei (medicne man), Aman Masit Dere soothes his 12 month old daughter Renti from an unknown illness with a lullaby.
-Traditional methods using natural medicine inherited from ancestors are prefered by the Sikerei, meaning all ailments are treated gravely.
-Infant death is often a sudden and common occurence creating anxiety amongst the household.
+Mentawai tribesman and Sikerei (medicine man), Aman Masit Dere soothes his 12 month old daughter Renti from an unknown illness with a lullaby.
+Traditional methods using natural medicine inherited from ancestors are preferred by the Sikerei, meaning all ailments are treated gravely.
+Infant death is often a sudden and common occurrence creating anxiety amongst the household.